sdiehl/wiwinwlh/tutorial.md

 Since GHC 8.0 we have been able to work with typelevel strings values represented at the typelevel as `Symbol` with kind `Symbol`.
-The `GHC.TypeLits` module defines a set of a typeclases for lifting these valuess to and form the value level and comparing and computing over the values at typelevel.
+The `GHC.TypeLits` module defines a set of a typeclases for lifting these values to and from the value level and comparing and computing over the values at typelevel.

 ```haskell